teaminkling/base/CONTRIBUTING.md

 6. A branch has exactly one contributor.
 7. The branch should be named `#-brief-description`, e.g.: `31-fix-aligned-ball`.

+## Commit Message Filters

+- If you don't want to run a CI pipeline with a commit, attach `skip-ci` somewhere in the last commit you pushed.
+- If you want to create a milestone, commit with `pre-<version>`, e.g.: `pre-1.2.1`.
+- Place all of these in square brackets, e.g.: `[skip-ci, pre-1.2.1]`.

 ## Issue Correspondence

 An issue has: